sasunts/CS3071-Compiler-Design/README.md

 Calculates the inputted roman numerals.
 First version is lazy work but passed all tests.
 Will change hard coded syntax error detection when I have time to something more elegant.

+#### Assignment 5 Roman Numerals
+Flex/Bison (or lex/yacc)
+Calculates the inputted roman numerals and converts to integers.
+Looks at the operand, and performs required calculation.
+Then a function is called to convert the integers back to roman numerals.